nicholas-wordpress/underpin-module/README.md

 ## Extending

 This is an [Underpin](github.com/underpin-WP/underpin) module, and the entrypoint for it is using the function `nicholas`, and it comes built-in with a handful of loaders:

 1. Script loader
-1. Rest Endpoint Loader
+2. Rest Endpoint Loader
-1. Meta Loader
+3. Meta Loader
-1. Option Loader
+4. Option Loader
-1. Template Loader
+5. Template Loader
+6. Decision List Loader

 ## Scripts